Rajmeet/daily-leetcode/README.md

 [x] Day 5: 2381.
 Shifting Letters II

 [x] Day 6: 1769.
 Minimum Number of Operations to Move All Balls to Each Box

+[x] Day 7: 1408.
+String Matching in an Array